zzacal/sonja-memorial/README.md

-# sonja-memorial
+# Sonja Mnich's Memorial
-Sonja Mnich's memorial website
+Celebrating the life of Sonja